woman with dry eye in front of a computer

 - Nov.
 09, 2023

 Had an eye problem crop up, decided I needed it looked at and was able to get an appt for the next d... ay.
 Staff was friendly and accommodating.
 Doctor was able to diagnose my problem and prescribed what was needed for treatment.
+Also was impressed when the doctor called me on her day off to see how I was doing.

 - Oct.
 18, 2023